Takutu River Bridge

 The Takutu River Bridge (Ponte do Rio Tacutu) is a bridge across the Takutu River, linking Lethem in Guyana to Bonfim in Brazil.
 It was completed in 2009 and opened on 31 July 2009.
-Its official inauguration was on 14 September 2009, in the presence of leaders of both countries.
+Its official opening was on 14 September 2009, in the presence of leaders of both countries.
 It cost US$5 million and was paid for by Brazil.
 The bridge was a project within the Initiative for the Integration of the Regional Infrastructure of South America.

 The bridge is the only instance in the Americas of a land border where drivers must change from driving on the left (in Guyana) to driving on the right (in Brazil), or vice versa.
 The changeover is achieved by means of a crossover bridge on the Guyanese side.